 The OCO offers an independent complaints service.
 This means we are not on the side of the child or of the service being complained about.
 We consider every complaint very carefully and aim to give the best possible service to everyone.
 However, we understand that not everyone will be happy with the decisions we make.
-If a person thinks that our decision on their complaint is incorrect, they can request a review of the decision.
-Reviews of decisions are undertaken by a manager more senior to the original decision maker.
-The senior manager will review all the information and make a determination as to whether the original decision was correct.
+If a person thinks that our decision on their complaint is incorrect, they can avail of our internal appeals procedure, which is available here.